QuantEcon/lecture-python.myst/_sources/util_rand_resp.md

 U_i\left(\text{Pr}(A|\text{yes}),\text{truth}\right)= U_i\left(\text{Pr}(A|\text{no}),\text{lie}\right)
 $$ (eq:util-rand-eleven)

-Equation $(11)$ defines a  "truth border".
+Equation {eq}`eq:util-rand-eleven` defines a  "truth border".

-Differentiating $(11)$ with respect to the conditional probabilities shows that the truth border has a positive slope in the space of conditional probabilities:
+Differentiating {eq}`eq:util-rand-eleven` with respect to the conditional probabilities shows that the truth border has a positive slope in the space of conditional probabilities:

 $$
 \frac{\partial \text{Pr}(A|\text{no})}{\partial \text{Pr}(A|\text{yes})}=\frac{\frac{\partial U_i\left(\text{Pr}(A|\text{yes}),\text{truth}\right) }{\partial \text{Pr}(A|\text{yes})}}{\frac{\partial U_i\left(\text{Pr}(A|\text{no}),\text{lie}\right) }{\partial \text{Pr}(A|\text{no})}}>0